 "I don't think that we will have any major decisions onGreece," Juncker said.
 Asked whether a decision on Greece couldbe expected soon, he replied: "Hope never dies."

 Monday's meeting will also discuss plans for the ECB to begiven responsibility for supervising all eurozone banks and theidea of creating a single budget for eurozone countries, issuesthat will be discussed further by eurozone and EU leaders at asummit in Brussels on Oct.
 18-19.

-Instead, the only firm action taken on Monday was theunveiling of the European Stability Mechanism (ESM), a 500billion euro, rescue mechanism for the 17 euro zone countries.
+However, the one firm action taken on Monday was theunveiling of the European Stability Mechanism (ESM), a 500billion euro rescue mechanism for the 17 euro zone countries.